SUCCESS is reader-supported. When you make a purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 While it’s not healthy to let bad feelings simmer among your team, sometimes the best course of action is to do nothing.
 One of the hallmarks of leadership is knowing when to intervene and when to step back.

-It should be a rare event that you are required to mediate.
-Though unavoidable, it shouldn’t be commonplace.
-Your employees should be mature and professional enough to compromise and settle disputes on their own most of the time.
+Though unavoidable in some cases, it should be rare that you are required to mediate.
+Most of the time, your employees should be mature and professional enough to compromise and settle disputes on their own.
 Your involvement should only be required after the involved parties have exhausted their attempts at resolution.

 But when it does come time to step into your mediation shoes, follow these three steps to ensure you reach a solution quickly.